dzivkovi/Claude/README_WSL.md

 These setup steps create the foundation needed for AI-powered development tools to effectively analyze and modify your codebase.

+### Advanced Claude Code Configuration

+For enterprise users with AWS Bedrock access, see [Claude Code AWS Bedrock Configuration](CLAUDE_CODE_BEDROCK.md) for switching from Anthropic SaaS to your organization's AWS environment.
+This includes model discovery, configuration scripts, and troubleshooting for Claude 4 and Claude 3.7 Sonnet models.

 ## Setting Up Git for WSL Development

 This section addresses common Git issues when working with repositories in WSL and provides solutions for a streamlined development experience.